maidsafe/resource_proof/README.md

 In decentralised networks where trust is absent a node intending to join has to prove it can meet the minimum requirements of the network.
 These resource requirements are  decided by either the network itself (best) or set by the programmer.

+In such networks, one must assume the node joining is not running the same software that existing nodes are running.

 # Current state